-HOW SWEET IT IS - THE FASCINATING LIFE

-OF THE HONEY BEE AND ALL HER SWEET

-REWARDS

-Wednesday, May 24TH 7:00 pm

-Lee Safety Complex

-Wendy Booth, owner of My Bee Buddy - Hive-side Lessons and Inspections, will give a digital presentation on the fascinating life of the Honey Bee and the sweet rewards of keeping bees.
+HOW SWEET IT IS - THE FASCINATING LIFE OF THE HONEY BEE AND ALL HER SWEET REWARDS Wednesday, May 24TH 7:00 pm Lee Safety Complex Wendy Booth, owner of My Bee Buddy - Hive-side Lessons and Inspections, will give a digital presentation on the fascinating life of the Honey Bee and the sweet rewards of keeping bees.
 If you are thinking of becoming a beekeeper, love to garden or are just curious about nature, come and see what all the "Buzz" is about.
 We will discuss products from the hive, taste honey and have a few laughs along the way.
 ON - GOING PROGRAMS

-NO FOOLIN, JUST FUN ADULT GAME DAY Tuesdays at 9:30 am

-Come join the fun, make new friends and learn some new games.
+NO FOOLIN, JUST FUN ADULT GAME DAY Tuesdays at 9:30 am Come join the fun, make new friends and learn some new games.
 All are welcome!
 Open to all adults 18 and older.

-KNITTING FOR 50+ 1st & 3rd WEDNESDAYS May 4th & 18th 9:00 am

-A drop-in group will meet at the library.
+KNITTING FOR 50+ 1st & 3rd WEDNESDAYS May 4th & 18th 9:00 am A drop-in group will meet at the library.
 Help is available from instructor, Donna Kay.
 All levels welcome.
 Offered by the Senior Advisory Committee and the Lee Library.

-KNITTING GET TOGETHER Tuesdays, 6:30 - 8:00 pm

-Come and join other knitters for an evening of knitting and socializing.
+KNITTING GET TOGETHER Tuesdays, 6:30 - 8:00 pm Come and join other knitters for an evening of knitting and socializing.
 Bring that project you've been meaning to finish and make some new friends.
 Sorry, no instructors.

-Thursdays & Fridays 10:30 am

-These fun 30-40 minute programs for children ages 2-6 include stories, songs, finger plays, flannel board and a craft.
+Thursdays & Fridays 10:30 am These fun 30-40 minute programs for children ages 2-6 include stories, songs, finger plays, flannel board and a craft.
 Registration is not required.
+May's themes are frogs, bath time, balloons and gardens.
+May 26th and 27th will be the last programs for this school year.

-BOOK CLUB 1ST Thursday of month 3-4 pm 5 & 6 Graders

-Participants will read and discuss a different book each month.
+BOOK CLUB 1ST Thursday of month 3-4 pm 5 & 6 Graders Participants will read and discuss a different book each month.
 And - pizza will be served!
 Students may arrange to take bus 22 directly to the library after school.
 Please register by calling 659-2626.
+May 5th is the last meeting for this school year.

-STORY TREKKERS Tuesdays 3:30 - 4:30pm Ages 6-10

-Children will be introduced to a variety of authors and award-winning books.
+STORY TREKKERS Tuesdays 3:30 - 4:30pm Ages 6-10 Children will be introduced to a variety of authors and award-winning books.
 A snack, games and a craft will also be included.
 Mast Way students may arrange to ride bus 6 directly to the library after school.
 Please register by calling 659-2626.
+May's topics are Russia, horses, turtles and let's laugh.
+The last program for this school year is May 24.

-FRIENDS OF THE LEE LIBRARY

-The Friends of Lee Library is a non-profit organization that supports Lee Library activities through memberships and fundraising.
+FRIENDS OF THE LEE LIBRARY The Friends of Lee Library is a non-profit organization that supports Lee Library activities through memberships and fundraising.
 Activities include museum passes, children's vacation and summer programs and adult educational programs.
 Not a member yet?
 It's easy - CLICK HERE!

-LAMPREY HEALTH CARE SENIOR TRANSPORTATION PROGRAM

-Lamprey Health Care's Senior Transportation program provides rides to essential services for individuals over the age of 60 and/or with disabilities.
+LAMPREY HEALTH CARE SENIOR TRANSPORTATION PROGRAM Lamprey Health Care's Senior Transportation program provides rides to essential services for individuals over the age of 60 and/or with disabilities.
 Our handicap-accessible buses take seniors and adults with disabilities to the grocery store, pharmacy, doctor or bank!
-Call 1-800-582-7214 or 659-2424 Monday - Friday, 8am - 4pm or go to lampreyhealth.org/index.php/patient-services/transportation program
+Call 1-800-582-7214 or 659-2424 Monday - Friday, 8am - 4pm or go to lampreyhealth.org/index.php/patient-services/transportation_program